Darialyphia/clash-of-destiny/docs/CORE_SET.md

 3M | 2ATK | 2HP

-[exhaust], 2M -> Banish up to 2 cards from the opponent's discard pile.
+[exhaust] -> Banish up to 2 cards from the opponent's discard pile.

 ---